 - a.
 Institutional effectiveness.
 The community college will prepare a high-quality, board-approved strategic plan that is regularly reviewed and revised, at least once every five years.
 The plan will guide the college and its decision-making.
 It will contain a list of goals, objectives and metrics and will be developed with input from internal and external stakeholders.
 The college should regularly track and communicate progress towards meeting plan goals. - b.
 Outcomes-based planning.
-The community college will review outcomes data regularly provided by the department.
-As a part of the accreditation process, the college will complete a self-assessment based on this review of data, and will determine long range goals and action plans to address opportunities for improvement and progress toward achieving statewide initiatives.
-Results of outcomes-based planning will be incorporated into the institutional strategic planning. - ITEM 9.
+The community college will review outcomes data regularly provided by the department and illustrate how the data informs institutional decision making in order to meet the plan goals identified in paragraph "a". - ITEM 9.
 Rescind subrule 21.62(7) and adopt the following new subrule in lieu thereof: - 21.62(7) Quality faculty plan.
 The community college will establish a quality faculty committee consisting of instructors and administrators to develop and maintain a plan for hiring and developing quality faculty.
 Each college will comply with the appropriate standards defined in Iowa Code section 260C.36. - ITEM 10.
 Rescind subrule 21.62(9) and adopt the following new subrule in lieu thereof: - 21.62(9) Student services.
 A program of student services will be provided to meet the needs of students in the community college.
+Services will be reviewed periodically and incorporated into the college's planning for effectiveness.
 The program of student services, at a minimum, will include the following functional areas: - a.
-A systematic onboarding process that includes recruitment, assessment of college readiness, orientation to college processes and policies, and initial program and course selection. - b.
-A comprehensive program for financing college and understanding access to federal, state and local financial aid to facilitate community college enrollment.
+A systematic onboarding process that includes recruitment, evaluation and support of college readiness, orientation to college processes and policies, and initial program and course selection. - b.
+Programs and resources to help students understand how to finance college including access to federal, state and local financial aid to facilitate community college enrollment and completion.

 - c.
 A student-centered advising program related to career and academic goals focused on persistence, retention, completion, and transition to further education or employment. - d.
-Campus safety and security as required by Iowa Code chapter 260C, the federal Clery Act,20 U.S.C. §1092(f), and 34 CFR Section 668.46. - e.
-Opportunities for students to participate in co-curricular experiences and programs that supplement classroom learning experiences and provide an optimal climate for social and academic development. - f.
-A plan for the assessment, evaluation and improvement of the student services program.
+Campus safety and security as required by Iowa Code chapter 260C, the federal Clery Act, 20 U.S.C. §1092(f), and 34 CFR Section 668.46. - e.
+Opportunities for students to participate in experiences and programs that supplement classroom learning experiences and provide an optimal climate for social and academic development.